UMCarpentries/intro-curriculum-r/_episodes/03-intro-git-github.md

 > ## GitHub License and README files
 >
 > In this section we learned about creating a remote repository on GitHub, but when you initialized
-> your GitHub repo, you didn't add a README.md or a license file.
+> your GitHub repo, you didn't add a readme or a license file.
 If you had, what do you think
 > would have happened when you tried to link your local and remote repositories?
 >
 > > ## Solution
 > > In this case, we'd see a merge conflict due to unrelated histories.
 When GitHub creates a
-> > README.md file, it performs a commit in the remote repository.
+> > readme file, it performs a commit in the remote repository.
 When you try to pull the remote
 > > repository to your local repository, Git detects that they have histories that do not share a
 > > common origin and refuses to merge.
 > > ```